Getting Started at EAC - Step by Step

 Activate Your Gila Hank and MonsterMail

-You will need both your Monster ID number and Student ID number.
+- You'll need your Monster ID # and Student ID #.

-Your Monster ID number should be used whenever you are asked to give a username or Monster ID number.
+- Your Monster ID # should be used whenever you are asked to give a username or Monster ID #.

-Follow the on-screen instructions to log in to Gila Hank.
-You will be asked to create a new password.
-This new password will be your password to Gila Hank, MonsterMail, WebStudy, and student wi-fi access.
+- Follow the on-screen instructions to log in to Gila Hank.
+You'll be asked to create a new password.
+This new password will be your password to Gila Hank, MonsterMail, Canvas, and student Wi-Fi access.